IIT-EnergySystemModels/openTEPES/doc/md/Download.md

 **Gurobi**

-Another recommendation is the use of the [Gurobi solver](https://www.gurobi.com/).
+Another recommendation is to use the [Gurobi solver](https://www.gurobi.com/).
 It is a commercial solver, but it is more powerful than open-source solvers for large-scale problems.
-As a commercial solver, it needs a license, which is free of charge for academic use by signing up on the [Gurobi website](https://pages.gurobi.com/registration/).
+As a commercial solver, it requires a license, which is free of charge for academic use and can be obtained by signing up on the [Gurobi website](https://pages.gurobi.com/registration/).
 You can also ask for a 30-day [evaluation license](https://www.gurobi.com/downloads/request-an-evaluation-license/) to test the solver.
 It can be installed using `conda install -c gurobi gurobi`, and then you can request an academic or commercial license.
 Activate the license on your computer using the `grbgetkey` command (you need to be in a university internet domain if you are installing an academic license).

 **GLPK**

-As an easy option for installation, there is the free and open-source [GLPK solver](https://www.gnu.org/software/glpk/).
+An easy option to install is the free and open-source [GLPK solver](https://www.gnu.org/software/glpk/).
 However, it can be very slow for large-scale problems.
 It can be installed using: `conda install glpk`.

 **CBC**